Declaring Rich Versions

 prefer

 This is a very soft version declaration.
-It applies only if there is no stronger non dynamic opinion on a version for the module.
+It applies only if there is no stronger non-dynamic opinion on a version of the module.
 This term does not support dynamic versions.

 There is also an additional term outside of the level hierarchy: